 Error Codes

-Implementations MUST use the following standardised error codes:
+Implementations MUST use the following standardized error codes:

 Error Code